-(a) The Council alone shall select or terminate a Gaming Manager/Chief Executive Officer (CEO) on such terms and conditions as the Council may determine and the Manager alone shall select or terminate such other staff as are reasonably necessary for the conduct of the gaming operations of the Tribe on such terms and conditions as the Manager may determine.
-The Manager shall be a salaried employee.
-The Manager shall have the following powers and duties:

-(i) The Manager shall have day-to-day responsibility for the gaming operations of the Tribe and shall coordinate with the Agency or its Director regarding compliance of such gaming operations with this Code and other applicable law.

-(ii) The Manager shall have authority to remove or arrange for the removal from the gaming operation premises of disruptive or disorderly persons.

-(iii) The Manager or his/her designee shall have responsibility for attempting to resolve patron disputes, as described in section 802.

-(iv) The Manager shall have such other duties as are assigned by the Council.

-(b) Material breach by the Tribe or Council of an employment contract between the Council and CEO or Regulator shall entitle the parties to alternative dispute resolution pursuant to 1 N.A.C.
-101 et seq. (arbitration) or such other remedies provided to parties generally under the S&A LOC.
-This section constitutes a requirement by controlling law for the purposes of S&A LOC 1-8-5.
+- (a) The Business Council alone shall select or terminate a Gaming Manager/Chief Executive Officer (CEO) on such terms and conditions as the Business Council may determine.
+The manager alone shall select or terminate such other staff as are reasonably necessary for the conduct of the gaming operations of the Tribe on such terms and conditions as the manager may determine.
+The manager shall be a salaried employee.
+The manager shall have the following powers and duties: - (1) The manager shall have day-to-day responsibility for the gaming operations of the Tribe and shall coordinate with the Agency or its director regarding compliance of such gaming operations with this Code and other applicable law; - (2) The manager shall have authority to remove or arrange for the removal from the gaming operation premises of disruptive or disorderly persons; - (3) The manager or his designee shall have responsibility for attempting to resolve patron disputes, as described in Section 802; and - (4) The manager shall have such other duties as are assigned by the Business Council. - (b) Material breach by the Tribe or Business Council of an employment contract between the Business Council and CEO or Regulator shall entitle the parties to alternative dispute resolution pursuant to 1 N.A.C.
+101, et seq.(arbitration), or such other remedies provided to parties generally under the S&A

-(c) The Agency shall promulgate specific regulations regarding gaming by gaming employees consistent with the following rules:

-(i) Neither the Manager nor any primary management official shall engage in gaming at any Northern Arapaho gaming facility or operation at any time (whether on or offduty).

-(ii) No gaming employee and no independent contractor of a Northern Arapaho gaming facility shall participate as patrons in any "giveaways," "hot seats," or other special promotions at any Northern Arapaho gaming facility or operation at any time (whether on or off-duty).

-(iii) No gaming employee and no independent contractor of a Northern Arapaho gaming facility shall engage in any gaming at any Northern Arapaho gaming facility or operation at any time (whether on or off-duty) if their duties as employee or contractor include any role with respect to that particular gaming; for example, slot technicians cannot play slot machines and card dealers cannot play cards at any time.
-Surveillance staff may only engage in slot machine gaming and only while off-duty and shall be subject to any applicable Agency regulations.

-(iv) No gaming employee and no independent contractor of a Northern Arapaho gaming facility shall engage in any gaming at any Northern Arapaho, or at any other, gaming facility or operation while wearing or displaying a gaming license from the Agency, a gaming employee identification badge, or any other tag, label, uniform, or other item which reasonably could identify the person as being an employee or licensee of a Northern Arapaho gaming facility or operation.

-These prohibitions shall remain in effect throughout the person's period of employment or contract and for an additional 30 days after termination or expiration of the same.
-Violation of this section shall result in immediate termination from his or her employment or termination of contract but shall not constitute grounds for termination or suspension of gaming licenses or permits.
+- LOC.
+This Section constitutes a requirement by controlling law for the purposes of S&A LOC 1-8-5. - (c) The Agency shall promulgate specific regulations regarding gaming by gaming employees consistent with the following rules: - (1) Neither the manager nor any Primary Management Official shall engage in gaming at any Northern Arapaho gaming facility or operation at any time (whether on or off duty); - (2) No gaming employee and no independent contractor of a Northern Arapaho gaming facility shall participate as patrons in any "giveaways," "hot seats," or other special promotions at any Northern Arapaho gaming facility or operation at any time (whether on or off duty); - (3) No gaming employee and no independent contractor of a Northern Arapaho gaming facility shall engage in any gaming at any Northern Arapaho gaming facility or operation at any time (whether on or off duty) if their duties as employee or contractor include any role with respect to that particular gaming; for example, slot technicians cannot play slot machines and card dealers cannot play cards at any time.
+Surveillance staff may only engage in slot machine gaming and only while off duty and shall be subject to any applicable Agency regulations; and - (4) No gaming employee and no independent contractor of a Northern Arapaho gaming facility shall engage in any gaming at any Northern Arapaho, or at any other, gaming facility or operation while wearing or displaying a gaming license from the Agency, a gaming employee identification badge, or any other tag, label, uniform or other item which reasonably could identify the person as being an employee or licensee of a Northern Arapaho gaming facility or operation. - (5) These prohibitions shall remain in effect throughout the person's period of employment or contract and for an additional thirty (30) days after termination or expiration of the same.
+Violation of this Section shall result in immediate termination from his employment or termination of contract, but shall not constitute grounds for termination or suspension of gaming licenses or permits.

-SECTION 408 - Political activity; prohibitions.
+Section 408 - Political Activity; Prohibitions.